acmpesuecc/recipe-manager/README.md

 This recipe application lets users easily create their own recipe catalog.
 Users can fill in all the essential details like the recipe name, ingredients, cooking time, step-by-step instructions and difficulty level.
 There's also a feature to rate each recipe, helping users track their favorites.

+Note: If you are a contributer, please read [CONTRIBUTING.md](https://github.com/acmpesuecc/recipe-manager/blob/main/CONTRIBUTING.md)

 # Prerequisites

 - IntelliJ IDEA